squareRoot3/GraphArena/README.md

 ## Dataset Preparation

-Download and unzip `dataset.zip`, which contains the processed dataset.
+Download and unzip `dataset.zip` from the [google drive](https://drive.google.com/drive/folders/1mvJSUTrfOX13wgpkyb3w8s_SJqipnb1c?usp=sharing), which contains the processed dataset.
-To build the dataset from scratch, download `source.zip` and run `bash utils/build_dataset.sh`.
+To build the dataset from scratch, download `source.zip` from the same link and run `bash utils/build_dataset.sh`.

 ## Benchmarking LLMs